 Adult Collegiate Education is an accelerated bachelor’s degree program for high school graduates age 25 and older; GEDs and foreign equivalencies are also accepted.
-A major feature of your Queens College education is the cohort structure of your core curriculum classes.
-ACE is a program where you will enjoy being in class with others who are in a similar place in life.
-At the start, you have the option to move through the program with other adult students while completing general education requirements.
-ACE participants may apply for up to 36 tuition-free life achievement credits based on personal or professional experience.
-Thereafter, these students choose majors and electives.
+ACE program students may apply for up to 36 tuition-free life achievement credits based on personal or professional experience.

 Queens College’s ACE program represents one of the best values in U.S. higher education today.
 In an unforgiving economy where every dollar counts, the College’s cost of attendance is the exception to the sticker-shock tuition prevalent today.
 Institutional, state and federal financial aid are available to qualified full-time and part-time students.